- General Procurement

 Description of Work or Services

-The solicitation must incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured.
-The description shall not incorporate features that unduly restrict competition.
-The description should include a statement of the qualitative characteristics of the material, product, or service to be procured.
-All requirements that the offeror must fulfill and all other factors to be used in the evaluation of bids shall be clearly identified in solicitation.
-If providing a clear and accurate description of the technical requirements is impractical, a "brand name or equal" description may be incorporated.
-The basis for acceptance, however, will be the salient characteristics of the named brand.
+A sponsor must incorporate a clear and accurate description of the technical requirements for the material, product, or service they desire to procure.
+The description can not incorporate features that unduly restrict competition.
+The technical description should include a statement of the qualitative characteristics of the material, product, or service.
+A sponsor must identify within the solicitation all requirements the offeror must fulfill to be responsive and all other factors the sponsor intends to use in the evaluation of bids.

 Small and Minority Firms and Women's Business Enterprises

 Grantees must implement affirmative steps to assure that minority firms and women's business enterprises are afforded an opportunity to participate in the project.
-Affirmative steps that should be considered are identified in Title 49 CFR part 18.36(e).
+Title 2 CFR §200.321 identifies the affirmative steps that should be considered.

 Cost and Price Analysis